 Edward Coles Fellowship

-The Illinois Human Rights Commission is dedicated to promoting freedom from unlawful discrimination as defined by the Illinois Human Rights Act.
-The Act forbids discrimination based on age (40+), ancestry, arrest record, citizenship status (in employment), color, conviction record, disability (physical, mental, and association with a person with a disability), familial status (in real estate transactions), gender identity, marital status, military status, national origin, order of protection status, pregnancy, race (including traits associated with race like hair texture and protective hairstyles), religion, retaliation, sex, sexual harassment (in employment and elementary, secondary, and higher education), sexual orientation, source of income (in real estate transactions), unfavorable military discharge, and work authorization status (in employment).
-The Act forbids discrimination in employment, real estate transactions, education, public accommodations, and access to financial credit.
+The Illinois Human Rights Commission is the adjudicatory agency that holds hearings and issues decisions on complaints alleging violations of the Illinois Human Rights Act.
+The Act prohibits discrimination, harassment, sexual harassment, and retaliation against individuals in connection with employment, real estate transactions, access to credit, public accommodations, and education.
+The Act secures for all individuals within the State of Illinois the freedom from discrimination based on age (40+), ancestry, arrest record (in employment and real estate transactions), citizenship status (in employment), color, conviction record (in employment), disability (physical, mental, and association with a person with a disability), familial status (in real estate transactions), gender identity, immigration status (in real estate transactions), marital status, military status, national origin, order of protection status, pregnancy, race (including traits associated with race like hair texture and protective hairstyles), religion, sex, sexual orientation, source of income (in real estate transactions), unfavorable military discharge, and work authorization status (in employment).

 The Edward Coles Fellowship provides law students with hands-on experience in government.
 Coles Fellows assist the Administrative Law Section and the Office of the General Counsel with the quasi-judicial and educational functions of the Commission.
 They conduct legal research, analyze records, draft memorandums and orders, and perform other case-related work.
 Coles Fellows also have the opportunity to observe public hearings and settlement conferences, participate in public outreach events, develop continuing legal education training materials, and work on special projects and initiatives designed to inform the public about the Commission.